 The most important things at a glance:

-Potatoes are not only delicious, but also nutritious - for both humans and dogs.
+Potatoes are delicious and nutritious - for both humans and dogs.
 They contain important nutrients that can contribute to your four-legged friend's health.

 NutrientAmount per 100g cooked potatoBenefits for the dogPotassiumapprox.
 330 mgSupports heart and muscle functionVitamin Capprox.
 10 mgStrengthens the immune systemVitamin B6approx.
 0.3 mgImportant for nerve and cell functionsDietary fiberapprox.
 2 gPromotes healthy digestionMagnesiumapprox.
 20 mgSupports muscles and nervesIronapprox.
 0.7 mgImportant for blood formation